Basque pelota: The palas and paletas

-Modalities
+Variants

 Jai alai

 This is the version known outside Europe as jai alai.
 It is called zesta punta in Basque and cesta-punta in Spanish (literally: 'edged basket').
 It uses a special glove that extends into a long pointed curved basket (hence the name), circa 60 cm long in straight line and 110 cm by curved line.
 The basket (xistera in Basque and chistera in French) was introduced by Gantchiqui Dithurbide from Saint-Pée, France in 1860, and its long version by Melchior Curuchage, from Buenos Aires in 1888.
 The players use it to catch the rubber ball and propel it back against the main court.
 The Basque Government claims it as "the fastest game on Earth", the record being 302 km/h or 187.65 mi/h (José Ramón Areitio at the Newport Jai Alai, Rhode Island, USA on 3 August 1979).

 Frontenis

 It is a modern Mexican fusion between tennis and Basque pelota.
 It uses tennis rackets in a short court, although the ball has a different surface to the tennis one.
 Men and women both play this game.
 It is played only in 30 meter courts.